 These people have learnt over time that the local baobab tree has a host of advantages which are right on their doorstep.

-We will explain all these in more detail.
+We will explain all this in more detail.

 The bark of this large tree is fire resistant and, because of its size, is in abundant supply.
-The locals use the bark of the tree for making useful objects.
+The locals use the bark of the tree to make useful objects.

 The bark is quite fibrous, therefore fairly easy to strip off and transform into durable ropes and get woven into decorative mats, bags and hats.

 So, for the local communities that live in the region where these trees grow, it is a welcome source of income.

 Remarkably, stripping the bark does not kill or permanently damage the tree.
 When carefully harvested with the trees health in mind, the tree will stay healthy.